Date of Degree

 Copyright 2012 Anthony T. Kilburg

 Kilburg, Anthony Thomas.
-"Development of an expedited objective fracture severity assessment methodology." thesis, University of Iowa, 2012.
+"Development of an expedited objective fracture severity assessment methodology."
+Master's thesis, University of Iowa, 2012.